 - Unit contains hazardous AC and DC voltages.
 Because of these voltages, a qualified electrician must install the system, AC line service, and batteries.
 The electrician must install the AC line service according to local and national codes and must be familiar with batteries and battery installation. - Before you install, maintain, or service the unit, always remove or shut off all sources of AC and DC power and shut off the system.
-You must disconnect AC line input at the service panel and turn off the Installation Switch (S1), the Main AC Input Circuit Breaker (CB1), and the Battery Fuse(s) to make sure the unit does not supply output voltage. - Whenever AC and/or DC voltage is applied, there is AC voltage inside the unit; this is because the unit can supply power from AC line or from its batteries.
+You must disconnect AC line input at the service panel and turn off the Installation Switch (S1), the Main AC Input Circuit Breaker (CB1), the Main DC Circuit Breaker or Fuse, and the Battery Cabinet Fuse(s) to make sure the unit does not supply output voltage. - Whenever AC and/or DC voltage is applied, there is AC voltage inside the unit; this is because the unit can supply power from AC line or from its batteries.
 To avoid equipment damage or personal injury, always assume that there may be voltage inside the unit. - Remove rings, watches, and other jewelry before installing the AC wiring.
 Always wear protective clothing and eye protection and use insulated tools when working near batteries.
 Whenever you are servicing an energized unit with the inside panel open, electric shock is possible; follow all local safety codes.
-TEST BEFORE TOUCHING! - To reduce the risk of fire or electric shock, install the unit and its batteries in a temperature- and humidity-controlled indoor area free of conductive contaminants.
-See page 10 for operating environment specifications. - 1.
+TEST BEFORE TOUCHING! - To reduce the risk of fire or electric shock, install the unit and its batteries in a temperature and humidity-controlled indoor area free of conductive contaminants.
+See page 11 for operating environment specifications. - 1.
 Open the unit's doors.
-Make sure the installation switch and the input circuit breaker are off, and the battery fuse removed inside the unit. - 2.
+Make sure the installation switch and the input circuit breaker are off, and the main battery circuit breaker is off or main battery fuse removed inside the unit. - 2.
 Look at the ID label on the inside right door.
 Write down the following information: